SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 To understand the internal hardware architecture and how different system components work together, it is important to differentiate between processes, jobs, signals, interrupts, and semaphores.
 Below is an ordered explanation:

-1. Processes and Jobs

-Process:
+__Processes and Jobs__

-A process is a program in execution.
+A *process* is a program in execution.
 It is a fundamental unit of work within an operating system (OS) and includes the program code, its execution state, memory, and resources like open files and registers.
 Processes can be:

 - Foreground processes: Interact directly with the user (e.g., a command-line program running in the terminal).
 - Background processes: Run without user interaction, often performing tasks like backups or monitoring.

-Job:
-A job is equivalent to a process group, which is a collection of related processes.
+A *job* is equivalent to a process group, which is a collection of related processes.
 Jobs operate within a user session and can be in different states:

 - Foreground Job: A single job executed via a command in the command-line interface (CLI) that accepts user input (stdin).
 - Background Job: A job running without user interaction, producing output (stdout) or errors (stderr) asynchronously.